pkpio/pkp.io-2/src/client/app/blog/jekyll/_posts/2016-12-31-new-year-resolutions-2017.md

 Just a few more hours and all things 2016 will be history.
 While I'm not into the custom of writing year end notes and public resolutions for upcoming year, I like to make an exception here - there's always a first, right?
 If I were to speak my thoughts spontaneously, 2016 hasn't been a great year for me - I hate to go into the reasons but needless to say that it's been one of the "slowest years"!

-<center>{% icon fa-quote-left %} You can't change your past but you can learn from it and change your future {% icon fa-quote-right %}</center>
+<center>You can't change your past but you can learn from it and change your future</center>

 So I have decided to make some realistic new year resolutions for the upcoming year.
 Hopefully I would be able to keep up to my personal expectations - fingers crossed.